dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 ## Perform state transactions

 {{% alert title="Note" color="primary" %}}
 State transactions require a state store that supports multi-item transactions.
-Visit the [supported state stores page]({{< ref supported-state-stores >}}) for a full list.
+See the [supported state stores page]({{< ref supported-state-stores >}}) for a full list.
 {{% /alert %}}

 Below are code examples that leverage Dapr SDKs for performing state transactions.